gilnam74/vex-sneppet/VEX-snippets.md

 Feed 2 points into detail wrangle
 Ranges: shift = [-1:1], number_of_points = [1:10], curvature = [0:5]
-Define wire shape with all 3 parameters (shift, number_of_points, curvature), increase resolution with a suubdivide node after.
+Define wire shape with all 3 parameters (shift, number_of_points, curvature), increase resolution with a subdivide node after.
 The number_of_points also affects shape!
 */

 // Define initial variables